RumataEstorish/TizenWearableWebCommon/README.md

 At this moment codes are not documented and described.
 No samples.
 But I will change it soon.

-Please, don't be rude - I hate javascript development and if you want to support very old devices, you have to stay old javascript.
+Please, don't be rude - I hate javascript and if you want to support very old devices, you have to stay old javascript.

 ### Compatibility
 All codes works from Gear 1 till Galaxy Watch Active, so main purpose is backward compatibility.